University System of Maryland

 University Steering Committee

-The University Steering Committee leads UMBC’s shared governance process.
-Its members are: the president and vice presidents of the Faculty Senate, Graduate Student Association, Non-Exempt Staff Senate and Professional Staff Senate; the president and the speaker of the Student Government Association; and the President of UMBC, ex officio, or President’s designee.
-The committee establishes rules insuring the proper coordination of the five Senates, appoints ad hoc committees on shared issues and represents the interests of the five Senates to the UMBC Administration, the USM Administration, and the Board of Regents.
+The University Steering Committee (USC) leads UMBC’s shared governance process.
+Its members are the Presidents and Vice Presidents of the Faculty Senate, the Professional Staff Senate, the Nonexempt Staff Senate, the Graduate Student Association, as well as the President and Speaker of the Student Government Association, the Chair of the Adjunct Faculty Advisory Committee, and the President of UMBC, ex officio.
+The USC establishes rules ensuring the proper coordination of the six representative bodies.
+It also represents the interests of our shared governance groups to UMBC Administration, the University System of Maryland (USM) Administration, and the USM Board of Regents.

 Faculty Senate